 Sign up for university representative visits at the College Career Center during the fall.

 You may want to sign up early for SAT/ACT and/or Subject Exams.
 Keep in mind, that some exams are given in selective months for example, the Japanese Subject test is only given on November 1st.
-The university of california will no longer require 2 subject exams for students applying for the fall of 2016.
 Please keeep in mind, that some colleges still require subject exams.
 Please check with each campus regarding their exam requirements and due dates for exams.

 Determine if the SAT/ACT/Subject Tests are required by the college of your choice, how many they want and if they require specific subjects for their admissions.